Guardians vs. Red Sox Player Props Betting Odds

-Jose Ramirez is one of the players with prop bets available when the Cleveland Guardians and the Boston Red Sox meet at Progressive Field on Wednesday (starting at 7:10 PM ET).
+Jose Ramirez is among the players with prop bets for the taking when the Cleveland Guardians and the Boston Red Sox meet at Progressive Field on Thursday (at 7:10 PM ET).

 Bet on this matchup or its props with DraftKings!